jorgegv/rage1/README.md

 See `doc/TODO.md` for some short term enhancements which are in the works, and feel free to suggest more by opening GitHub issues!

+You can also chat about the engine, your ideas, proposals and possibly games built around it in the [GitHub RAGE1 Discussions forum](https://github.com/jorgegv/rage1/discussions/12)

 ## Quick Start

 * Make sure you have a Z88DK distribution in directory `z88dk` at the same